COME WORSHIP WITH US!

 Confession Schedule during Lent: St. Patrick & St. Bridgets: Saturdays 2:30-3:30 and 3:45-4:30pm, Sundays 3:00-4:00pm or untill all are heard, Monday 7:00-8:00pm or untill all are heard, Fridays following Stations.

 Tuesday Evening at St. Bridgets ONLY: 7:00-8:00pm or until all are heard.

 Wednesday Evening at St. Patrick ONLY: 7:00-8:00pm or until all are heard.

 - Rev. Frank Gilbert, Parochial Vicar

 - Deacon Dan D'Amelio, Permanent Deacon

-- Mrs. Dani Annino, Director of Religious Education
+- Mrs. Dani Annino, St. Patrick - Director of Faith Formation

 - John P. Higgins, Director of Music and Organist